20 Genius Summer BBQ Party Hacks That Make Outdoor Hosting Easier

 Keep paper towels, wet wipes, and a few cleaning cloths near the food table or grill area for quick spills.
 Outdoor BBQ parties can get messy fast, especially with saucy foods, sticky desserts, and kids running around with drinks.

 It also helps to have leftover containers ready before dinner is over.
-Set aside a few food storage containers, foil, or zip-top bags so you can pack up extra burgers, hot dogs, grilled chicken, pasta salad, fruit, or desserts quickly.
+Set aside a few food storage containers, foil, or zip-top bags so you can quickly pack extra burgers, hot dogs, grilled chicken, pasta salad, fruit, or desserts.

 The goal is not to make your summer BBQ spotless while guests are still there.
 It’s to make the end-of-party cleanup feel easier, faster, and much less overwhelming.